top of page

 Teaching

-Co-Instructor of Labor Law, University of Oregon School of Law, Fall Semester 2019 and 2020 (expected to teach Labor Law and Arbitration Courses beginning in Fall 2022).
+Co-Instructor of Labor Law, University of Oregon School of Law, Fall Semester 2019 and 2020.

 Co-taught Labor Law class with my law partner.
 Updated and created new curriculum for each semester, held weekly lectures and wrote and graded final exams and (2019 and 2020).